 Size and Coat

-This particular breed comes in a huge array of different colors.
-Whilst common colors include black, chocolate and tan, there are also more rare colors including Magpie, Siamese Smoke, Tortoiseshell, Lilac, Himalayan, Harlequin and many more.
+This particular breed comes in a huge variety of colors.
+Whilst common pet colors include black, chocolate and tan, there are also more rare colors including

 The early Netherland Dwarfs were found to have a temperament that didn’t really make them ideal for pets or for showing purposes.
 Because they were bred with wild rabbits, they were quite aggressive due to their fear.